Salt (management software)

 All Salt configuration files are in the /srv/ directory, as usual.
 The main directory is /srv/salt/ where all state files reside.
 States are contained in *.sls files.
 However, the states that are part of the standard Qubes distribution are mostly templates and the configuration is done in pillars from formulas.

-The formulas are in /srv/formulas, including stock formulas for domains in /srv/formulas/dom0/virtual-machines-formula/qvm, which are used by firstboot.
+The formulas are in /srv/formulas, including stock formulas for domains in /srv/formulas/dom0/virtual-machines-formula/qvm, which are used by first boot.

 Because we use some code that is not found in older versions of Salt, there is a tool called qubesctl that should be run instead of salt-call --local.
 It accepts all the same arguments of the vanilla tool.

-Configuring a VM’s System from Dom0
+Configuring a qube’s System from Dom0

 usage: qubesctl [-h] [--show-output] [--force-color] [--skip-dom0]